kohei0802/Rasterization-occlusion-Computer-Graphics/README.md

 The main task
 1. implement insideTriangle() to check if a point is in a triangle
 2. implement rasterizer::rasterize_triangle() to paint the triangle and do occlusion
-3. Use MMSA to do anti-aliasing
+3. Use MSAA to do anti-aliasing

 The triangle is applied with
 MVP transformation